vjekoart/retrovizor/Readme.md

             * Non-homepage: they should be header of the "machine"
             * Programming code - grammar machine?
             * Rework/revisit, e.g. for title instead of text use SVG if needed
         * Different accent color?
+Maybe a cold accent color so it's calming?
 Maybe more colors?
         * Font?
 Maybe another font?
         * Try `text-align: justify` by modifying some paragraphs and check behaviour on different screens.
 Is it worth it?
     * Homepage